YumaYX/rubydemodoc/input/heredoc/with_value.md

-This Ruby code snippet demonstrates string interpolation, where the variable `value` ("ruby") is embedded directly into a string literal (denoted by `EOL`).
-The resulting string contains the value of the variable within a multi-line string.
+This Ruby code snippet demonstrates string interpolation and a heredoc.
+It assigns the string "ruby" to the variable `value`.
+Then, it uses a heredoc (`<<~EOL`) to define a multi-line string.
+Within the heredoc, `#{value}` interpolates the value of the `value` variable, resulting in a string containing "ruby" followed by a newline character.